-The deadline for submitting projects for Docs in Thessaloniki was January 6, 2017.
-However, we are still accepting applications from participants without a project who can take part as observers.
+We are also accepting applications from participants without a project who can take part as observers.

 If you currently do not have an international project in development but want to know more about making documentary projects for the international market, gain a network of international colleagues and meet leading international financiers you can of course still take part in Docs in Thessaloniki.
 Simply apply as a participant without a project.
 You will take part in all seminars and all sessions on equal terms with the selected project teams.

 To apply for as a participant without a project, please send your C.V. and a short motivation for your participation to .
 You can apply up until the start of the workshop, but as seats are limited, early applications are preferred.